 These new requirements apply to all Victorian teachers in government, Catholic and independent schools and early childhood settings.

-For more information, see: Building teacher capability for inclusive education
+For more information, see Building teacher capability for inclusive education (docx - 107.66kb).

 Access to expert support in the area of Autism Spectrum Disorder (ASD) is strengthened by advice and consultation services provided by Amaze (Autism Victoria), ASPECT, I CAN Network and university partnerships.

 Schools and teachers also have access to targeted consultation and advice to support them to meet the needs of students on the autism spectrum.
-For more information, see: Partnership projects
+See available partnership projects at ASD partnerships.

 The Department runs initiatives to strengthen the capacity of our workforce.
 These include: